 4. Take a Hike, Go Trekking

-6. Go Cave Spelunking
+6. Go Explore Caves

 There are 59 ‘discovered’ caves in Halong Bay to date, and experts believe there could be as many as double this number still waiting to be found.
-The most famous of these areSung Sot Cave (Surprise Cave), Thien Cung Cave (Paradise Cave) and Trinh Nu Cave (Virgin Cave).
-Sung Sot has two chambers that rise to a height of about 30 meters, hence it’s perfect for spelunking.
-Since the aforementioned caves are very popular, a lot of tourists drop by but don’t be put off by the large crowd.
-They are a must-see and one of the most interesting Halong Bay activities.
+The most famous caves of these are Sung Sot Cave (Surprise Cave), Thien Cung Cave (Paradise Cave) and Trinh Nu Cave (Virgin Cave) in Bo Hon island.

-7. Snap Insta-Worthy Photos
+7. Snap an Insta-Worthy Photos

-As your tour boat rounds each island you’ll be greeted by a completely fresh view.
+As your tour boat rounds each island you’ll be greeted by a completely fresh view of towering limestone cliffs.
 From high up on some of the islands to going deep in the underwater territory of others, you will capture some of the most Insta-worthy photos of your trip yet.

 8. Feast on Fresh Seafood

-9. Go Diving and Snorkeling
+9. Go Scuba Diving and Snorkeling

 10. Climb Bai Tho Mountain